cloudmesh-community/fa18-516-08/project-report/report.md

 | Varun Joshi | vajoshi@iu.edu | Indiana University | hid: fa18-516-08 | github:
 [:cloud:](https://github.com/cloudmesh-community/fa18-516-08/blob/master/project-paper/report.md)

+**:mortar_board: Learning Objectives**

+* Understand RESTful APIs and explore basic CRUD operations
+* Apply REST understanding to Amazon's FaaS offering - AWS Lambda
+* Learn AWS SDK for Python - boto3
+* Use boto3 and Python Flask framework for building RESTful API with AWS Lambda as the resource

 ---

-Keywords: FaaS, Lambda, search, text search, REST,OpenAPI example
+Keywords: FaaS, AWS Lambda,serverless,REST,OpenAPI example,Swagger

 ---

 ## Abstract

 Amazon's Function as Service offering, AWS Lambda, provides serverless computing and eliminates the overhead of provisioning and managing servers.
-Lambda scales automatically for performing high demanding compute tasks.
-AWS Lambda can also integrate with other AWS services like S3 and Dynamo DB, extending it's capabilities for building high scale applications.
-Once such application could be a text search utility which searches for a specific user provided text  in a user provided file which is stored as an object in Amazon S3.
-The aim of this project is to build a text search utility application and provide users a simple REST service to view the search results.
+AWS Lambda can also integrate with other AWS services like S3 and Dynamo DB, extending it's capabilities for building highly scalable applications.
+AWS Lambda can be triggered by other AWS resource events, HTTP endpoints, mobile applications etc. giving the flexibility for serverless computing.
+This project explores managing AWS Lambda by providing a solution for basic CRUD operations through REST API build using OpenAPI (Swagger 2.0) specification.

 ## Introduction

-The goal of this project is to build a search utility by invoking AWS Lambda function which reads a file object in Amazon S3 and directs the search results to a REST webservice.
-The project attempts to showcase the AWS Lambda, FaaS and REST learning and implementation for building a text search utility.
+The goal of this project is to build a solution utilizing REST APIs to manage AWS Lambda service.
+The solution focuses on providing basic REST CRUD operations with AWS Lambda as resource.
+Python and Python flask framework is used for constructing REST service and AWS SDK for Python (boto3) is used for managing AWS Lambda.

-## Design

-1. Setup AWS free tier account
-2. Launch an EC2 instance
-3. Install required tools for generating Swagger server side stub for building REST API
-4. Import all Python packages required on EC2 - boto3 for invoking AWS Lambda Function
-5. Create AWS S3 bucket and configure required permissions.
-Upload a test file required for demonstrating the project implementation.
-6. Create IAM role for allowing Lambda to access S3
-6. Create AWS Lambda function
-7. Host REST API on EC2
-8. Test the utility
-9. Automate all tasks performed on AWS console

 ## Architecture

-## Dataset
+The project is build of three components (see +@fig:Architecture).

+* Swagger 2.0 is used for writing API specification.The specification describes endpoints for AWS Lambda CRUD operations and defines operation for each endpoint.
+* Python flask framework consumes the OpenAPI specification and directs the endpoints to Python functions by building a RESTful app.
+* AWS SDK for Python (boto3) is used to define Python functions which operate on endpoints and expose the resource, which is AWS Lambda , over REST API.

 ## Implementation

+## Results

-## Benchmark
+## Steps To Reproduce

 ## Conclusion